MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

 following very strong spikes up at the end of August and at the beginning of September, going back down in the beginning of October
 (to observe these add "day" to date in x-axis on visualization format).
-This appears to be the normal yearly trend behavior, at least until we obtain more data.
+This appears to be the normal yearly trend behavior, at least until I obtain more data.

 <br/>
 <br/>